WEEKLY FORECLOSURE SALE

 - One cashier’s check cannot be used to purchase two separate properties.
 We will not apply any refund due on one property to another property.

 - If the funds submitted for payment of the winning bid exceed the amount of the bid, the Public Trustee will issue a refund after five (5) business days.
 The check will be mailed to the winning bidder unless a request is made on the bid sheet for it to be held for pick-up.
-Alternatively, the winning bidder can choose to submit a cashier’s check or certified funds for the exact amount, to the Public Trustee by noon on the sale date.
+Alternatively, the winning bidder may bring a cashier’s check or certified funds for the exact amount, to the Public Trustee by noon that same day.

 - No later than five (5) business days after the sale, the Public Trustee will execute and record a Certificate of Purchase.
 For details, see C.R.S. § 38-38-401.
 Recorded copies of the Certificate of Purchase are available from the Arapahoe County Clerk and Recorder.
 Unofficial copies are available using the Foreclosure Property Search application.